 The Proposed Action has been designed to balance cut and fill on the Project Site to the greatest extent practicable and to provide structural fill where necessary to minimize overall site impacts.
 Sediment and erosion controls would be used to protect the soils during construction, as described in the preliminary Soil Erosion and Sediment Control Plan.
-The detailed Erosion and Sediment Control Plan would be implemented to mitigate the short-term impacts of soil erosion and the proposed disturbance to steep slopes during the construction period.
+The detailed Erosion and Sediment Control Plan would be implemented to mitigate the short-term impacts of soil erosion and the proposed disturbance to steep slopes.
+No further mitigation is proposed.